 Academic Lead and Director of Research and Development for NHS Tayside

 Prof Jacob George, MB ChB, MRCP, MD is Professor of Cardiovascular Medicine and Therapeutics, Hon.
-Consultant Physician & Clinical Pharmacologist and Chair of the Medicines Advisory Group.
-He is Director of TASC and recently appointed as an International Expert Member of the Malaysian Scientific Review Panel for Phase I Clinical Trials.
-Prof George is the Tayside representative of the Scottish Medicines Consortium.
-To date, Dr George has attracted in excess of £1.2m research funding.
+Consultant Physician & Clinical Pharmacologist.
+He is the National Clinical Lead for the Scottish Medicines Consortium (SMC), Chair of the Medicines Advisory Group for NHS Tayside, former R&D Director for NHS Tayside and an International Expert Member of the Malaysian Scientific Review Panel for Phase I Clinical Trials.
+His research interests include Cardiovascular Risk management and prescribing safety.
+To date, Dr George has attracted in excess of £4.5m research funding.

 Consultant in Palliative Medicine and Palliative Care Clinical Lead for NHS Tayside